Anti-sense makes sense

 Square wave jerks and milder forms of SIFSs also occur in amyotrophic lateral sclerosis (ALS or Lou Gehrig disease).
 ALS and PSP both include frontal cognitive loss and affect overall body movement, especially speech and swallowing, have frontal cognitive loss and have a similarly rapid course, but are otherwise not at all similar.
 In ALS, the average age of onset is 10 years younger; the cognitive loss is a late occurrence; it affects the spinal cord worst; and the protein aggregating in the cells is TDP-43 rather than tau.
 As eye movement are controlled, in part by the frontal lobes, it seems reasonable that the frontal damage is the source of SWJs in both diseases.

 Now, Drs.
 Wolfgang Becker, Anna Behler, Olga Vintonyak and Jan Kassubek have compared people with PSP and ALS with regard to the details of their SIFSs, including their square wave jerks.
-In addition to making some new observations about SIFSs in general, they found in ALS, the size and frequency of SIFSs are correlated, while such a relationship is absent in PSP.
+In addition to making some new observations about SIFSs in general, they found that in ALS, the size and frequency of SIFSs are correlated, while such a relationship is absent in PSP.

-The researchers explain this result by suggesting that the basal ganglia, where the substantia nigra, globus pallidus and subthalamic nucleus are the first three nuclei affected in PSP, are the most likely source of SWJs in that disease, while in ALS, it’s probably the frontal cortex.
+The researchers explain this result by suggesting that the basal ganglia, where the substantia nigra, globus pallidus and subthalamic nucleus are the first three nuclei affected in PSP, are the most likely source of SWJs in that disease, while in ALS, the SWJs probably arise from damage to the frontal cortex.
 They suggest that in PSP, the amplitude and frequency of the SWJs are regulated by different sites in the basal ganglia, explaining their observed lack of correlation.
 More work will be needed to confirm that suspicion, but some support comes from the observation in this paper that the severity of vertical eye movement loss, the cardinal feature of PSP, correlates closely with the amplitude of the (horizontal!) square wave jerks.